-It’s that time of the month again; running a smooth and efficient invoicing process is vital to any successful business and should be fairly simple to orchestrate, but why do we make life so difficult for ourselves?
+It’s end-of-month time again; running a smooth and efficient invoicing process is vital to any successful business and should be fairly simple to orchestrate, but why do we make life so difficult for ourselves?

 The mountains of paperwork (which rapidly builds up as the weeks go on), the issue of duplicate invoices (did we send that one already?), dealing with late payments (often because there are duplicate invoices you could end up paying twice), which harms cash flow and ultimately is money down the drain.
 Then there are the general visibility issues associated with the invoicing process, (being unable to identify where you are with your invoices at any given point).
 In many cases, there is simply no determined procedure at all.
 Invoices simply come in through the door, dissolve into the ever-evolving mass of chaos before they come out of the other side (if they come out at all).